Dennis Dioukarev

 Dennis Dioukarev (born 23 March 1993), is a Swedish politician of the Sweden Democrats.
-He has been Member of the Riksdag since 2014.
+He has been a Member of the Riksdag since 2014.
 He was the Baby of the House from 2014 to 2015, as the youngest incumbent MP.

 In the Riksdag, he sits in the Committee on Finance and as a deputy of the Committee on Taxation and of the Swedish Delegation to the Nordic Council.